Axedyson/syncbase/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea, a whole new feature or a small enhancement for this project
+about: Suggest a new feature or a small enhancement for this site/project
-title: ''
+title: ""
 labels: enhancement
-assignees: ''
+assignees: ""
 ---

 **Is your feature request related to a problem?
 Please describe.**